nijade/sopra/README.md

    - latest BackupBranch of the stable Version (Main) with versions date (time , date, month).

  - Developement Branch:
-   - Branch for implementing new features on top of the currently stable version (branched from Main).
+   - Branch for implementing new features on top of the currently stable version (same as Main).